tmobile/magentaA11y/_checklist-native/sidebar_menu.md

   - Use `accessibilityViewIsModal` to contain the screen reader focus inside the modal.
   - To move screen reader focus to newly revealed content, use `UIAccessibility.post(notification:argument:)` that takes in `.screenChanged` and the newly revealed content as the parameter arguments.
   - To NOT move focus, but dynamically announce new content: use `UIAccessibility.post(notification:argument:)` that takes in `.announcement` and the announcement text as the parameter arguments.
   - `UIAccessibilityContainer` protocol: Have a table of elements that defines the reading order of the elements.

 - **SwiftUI**
   - For general focus management that impacts both screen readers and non-screen readers, use the property wrapper `@FocusState` to assign an identity of a focus state.
     - Use the property wrapper `@FocusState` in conjunction with the view modifier `focused(_:)` to assign focus on a view with `@FocusState` as the source of truth.
     - Use the property wrapper `@FocusState`in conjunction with the view modifier `focused(_:equals:)` to assign focus on a view, when the view is equal to a specific value.
   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

-### Announcement examples
+### Announcement example for Google Meet
-- Options for announcements below depend on implementation.
-Announcement order can vary.

-- "Label, button"
-- "Label, (other content in cell), button" (grouping)
-- "Label, button, selected" (selected state)
-- "Label, dimmed, button" (disabled state)
+- “More options, button” (Image label, action)
+- “Close menu, button” (Invisible button label, action)

 ## Android

 ## Developer notes
-- A button is accessible by default prior to customization.
-Use the native button when at all possible to avoid additional development effort
-- A button is a control that executes an action or navigates within the app
-  - To redirect users outside of the app, use links
-- Even if the control visibly looks like a link, implement the control as a button to cue the screen reader that the action will keep them within the app
+- The navigation drawer component is a slide-in menu that lets users navigate to various sections of your app
+- The navigation drawer can appear as a modal, over the top of content.
+Ensure the screen reader user is confined in the modal
+- Two finger swipe to the left anywhere on the screen closes menu
-- Name, Role, State must be stated in a single announcement when focus is on the control
+- Name, Role, State must be stated in a single announcement when focus is on any button in the menu
+- Inform the screen reader user of the open/close actions on the elements that perform those actions
+- Ensure focus order is logical
+- Use headings when appropriate
+- If dropdowns are a part of the menu, group the label with the caret
+- Images don’t usually need alt text, if their meaning is in the text label next to them

 ### Name
 - Name describes the purpose of the control
-- Programmatic name matches the visible text label (if any)
+- Programmatic name matches the visible text label
+- Name sometimes includes the state (opens menu), state being currently closed

 - **Android Views**
   - `android:text` XML attribute
   - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
   - `contentDescription` overrides `android:text`
   - Use `labelFor` attribute to associate the visible label with the control

 - **Jetpack Compose**
   - Compose uses semantics properties to pass information to accessibility services.
-  - The built-in Button composable will fill the semantics properties with information inferred from the composable by default.
-  - Optional: use `contentDescription` for a more descriptive name to override the default visible label of the button text.
   - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Role
 - When not using native controls (custom controls), roles will need to be manually coded.

 - **Android Views**
-  - Standard button or ImageButton
+  - Use `DrawerLayout` with two child views: a `NavHostFragment` to contain the main content and a `NavigationView` for the contents of the navigation drawer

 - **Jetpack Compose**
-  - Standard `Button` composable
+  - Use 1ModalNavigationDrawer` composable

 ### Groupings
-- Visible label can be grouped with button (if applicable) to provide a programmatic name for the button and not duplicate the name announcement
+- Group visible label with button or dropdown, if applicable, to provide a programmatic name for the control

 - **Android Views**
   - `ViewGroup`
   - Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement.

 - **Jetpack Compose**
   - `Modifier.semantics(mergeDescendants = true) {}` is equivalent to `importantForAccessibility` when compared to android views
   - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group

 ### State
+ - Inform the screen reader of the state of opens and closes the on the button that performs this action

 - **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled